 - The judges’ decision is final, and no correspondence will be entered into about the judgements or the judging process.

 To be eligible, entrants must tick the declaration box on the online entry page.

-I hereby declare that the poem entered in the Peter Porter Poetry Prize is my own work, has not been previously published or awarded, is not currently on offer to another publication or prize, and will not be so offered for the duration of this competition.
+I hereby declare that the poem entered in the Peter Porter Poetry Prize is my own work and has not been previously published, broadcasted, or awarded.
 I have read all the terms and conditions and agree to abide by them.